 5. Hamax Caress Rack Rear Mount Child Bike Seat

 - Rear position seat for children 9 mo – 48.5* lb; All adjustable features designed for single-hand operation to ensure stability.

-- RACK MOUNT Option: Ultra shock-absorbing, dual-bar spring suspension adapter attaches to pre-installed cargo/luggage/carrier racks (fits racks 120-180mm wide with 10-20mm diameter tubes).
+- RACK MOUNT Option: Ultra shock-absorbing, dual-bar spring suspension adapter attaches to your bike's cargo/luggage/carrier rack (fits racks 120-180mm wide with 10-20mm diameter tubes).
 Anti-theft...

 If you’re looking for the best baby bike carrier for a 9-months old, this is it!